Linda Crampton is a writer and experienced science teacher with an honors degree in biology. She enjoys writing about

 Four genera of gibbons and about eighteen species exist.
 Scientists disagree about the number of species in existence.
 Unfortunately, most gibbons are endangered.
 In many areas, deforestation is destroying their habitat.
 In addition, females are shot so that their babies can be captured and sold as pets, and poachers kill the animals to obtain body parts used in traditional medicine.

 This article discusses the features and behavior of gibbons in general.
-It also highlights the unusual Siamang, the critically endangered Hainan gibbon, and the three species of Hoolock gibbons, which are the only apes in India.
+It also highlights the unusual Siamang, the critically endangered Hainan gibbon, and the three species of Hoolock gibbons.
+The latter animals are the only apes in India.

 The scientific name of an organism consists of the genus followed by the species.
 For example, the lar or white-handed gibbon is named Hylobates lar.
 Its genus is Hylobates and its species is lar.
 The white hands mentioned in one of the gibbon’s common names show up best in darker individuals.
 Hair color is genetically determined in this species and isn’t linked to gender.

 Physical Features of the Animals